solo-io/workshops/gloo-edge/README.md

 ![Keycloak Authentication Dialog](images/keycloak-authentication-dialog.png)

-After authenticating the user we can determine what he is authorized to access.
+After authenticating the user we can determine what they are authorized to access.
 We will investigate that right after we refactor the current resources some bit.

 <!--bash
 cat <<'EOF' > ./test.js